SmartSandoval/northern-trail/README.md

 Read [this blog post](https://developer.salesforce.com/blogs/developer-relations/2017/07/northern-trail-outfitters-new-sample-application-lightning-components-platform-events-salesforce-dx.html) to learn more about the application.

-## Installation Instructions by Sergi Martin
+## Installation Instructions by Sergi Martin The Best Guy

 1. Authenticate with your hub org (if not already done):
     ```